 1. Start with Ad Targeting

 One unique opportunity offered by social media marketing in general, and especially Facebook, is the concept of ad targeting.
-This allows you to direct ads toward specific groups of people based on factors such as demographic or previous interest in your business.
+This allows you to direct ads toward specific groups of people based on factors such as demographics or previous interest in your business.

 With ad targeting, you know you’re not wasting money by putting your brand in front of people who aren’t interested.